 Business Ethics Starts at the Top

 The best way to instill ethical business practices in an organization is to lead by example.
 Owners and managers set the standard by which employees conduct themselves and make business decisions.
 When an organization has specific ethical guidelines for how employees should conduct themselves internally with co-workers and externally with customers, employees feel secure, respected and valued.
-They know that career advancement will be based on their talent and productivity and not favoritism.
+They can trust that career advancement will be based on their talent and productivity and not favoritism.
 Companies that conduct business ethically are also more likely to retain skilled employees which can reduce the cost of employee turnover.

 How Business Ethics Contribute to Success